ELE3915 Electrical and Electronic Practice E

 Requirements for student to be awarded a passing grade in the course:

-To be assured of receiving a passing grade, students must complete at least 80% of the practical and other activities at a satisfactory standard, as stated in the course Assessment Scheme.
+To be assured of receiving a passing grade, students must satisfactorily complete (as defined in Statement 2) at least 80% of the practical and other activities, as stated in the course Assessment Scheme.

 Method used to combine assessment results to attain final grade: